Section Five

 What other information do I need?

-Does everybody have that?
+Does everyone have that?

-Is everybody’s answer among the options?
+Is everyone’s answer among the options?

 Am I asking this question in way that reflects my respect for all possible answers?